 Unfortunately there is no keyboard shortcut to place an image in Illustrator.
 Go to menu File>Place…, which brings up a finder dialog box.
 Navigate to and select your image.

 BEFORE CLICKING PLACE – look at the options at the bottom of the window.
 Enable: “All Readable Documents” Is the default setting.
 Leave it as is.

-Make sure the link check box is selected.
+Make sure the Link describes a graphic asset file that is placed in a layout application without being embedded in...
+More check box is selected.
 This one is REALLY IMPORTANT.
 Here’s why: